 - Always be entertaining and dangerous: we value serious, sombre dialogue as much as the next public engagement practitioner, but the Cabaret is not the place for it;

 - Always be respectful: disagreeing is fantastic; robust discussions are amazing (and very entertaining); but never get personal, and especially never imply that someone is somehow lesser than you because they believe something that you might find ridiculous.
 Anyone who gets up to this business will be ejected by Susan faster than a belligerent hen party at The Stand at 11.30pm on a Friday night;

 - Always pay your people fairly: freelance entertainment professionals and fabby interns can’t pay their mortgage or shop on ASOS with thin air.
 We can advise you on who will need paying and how you might raise funds for this (e.g. ticket sales)

-If you’re still up for it after reading the above shopping list, please get in touch with Sarah Anderson (firstname.lastname@example.org; Cabaret academic-herder), Susan Morrison (email@example.com; Cabaret MC extraordinaire) or Stephen Wright (firstname.lastname@example.org; Cabaret producer).
+If you’re still up for it after reading the above shopping list, please get in touch with Fiona Murray (firstname.lastname@example.org; Cabaret academic-herder), Susan Morrison (email@example.com; Cabaret MC extraordinaire) or Stephen Wright (firstname.lastname@example.org; Cabaret producer).
 Meanwhile, to get some inspiration, why not check out:

 P.S.
 We don’t actually have the Cabaret of Dangerous Ideas name and concept copyrighted, not least because other people have called other types of shows this name.
 But if you want to present your show as part of this Cabaret of Dangerous Ideas, please do bear in mind the above.